EVERYTHING THERE IS TO KNOW ABOUT CBD!

 Be aware that certain ingestion methods allow for quicker or longer time to feel effects.
 The quickest way to feel the effects would be to sublingually use CBD tinctures.
 The longest way would be to ingest it orally through edibles.
 A quick tip: the faster the effect comes on, the quicker the effect goes away.
 As mentioned earlier, CBD affects everyone differently.
 What works for someone may not work for you.

 CBD is a 100% naturally occurring chemical compound that comes directly from the cannabis/hemp plant.
-The majority of it is sourced from the hemp plant, which practically contain zero THC (less than .3%).
+The majority of these strains contain practically zero THC (less than .3%).
 This makes them ideal for extracting CBD.

 All of these products start out the same way: as an extract from the leaves and flowers of cannabis/hemp plants.
-While most CBD is extracted from hemp plants, it is not uncommon to see it derived from a cannabis plant.
+While most CBD comes from from hemp plants, it is not uncommon to see it derived from a cannabis plant.
 These products still must contain less than .3% THC.
-The CBD is extracted from these plants and isolated on its own.
-It is then mixed in and turned into a bunch of different forms.
+The extracted CBD from these plants gets isolated on its own.
+It then mixes into other products and gets turned into a bunch of different forms.

 It is our goal at CBDbound to provide users with best quality CBD products on the market.
 In order to do this, we encourage our suppliers to provide lab results for all their products.
 By reading over these, you can see what exactly is in your CBD.
 We highly recommend informing yourself before purchasing.